bbenchoff/bbenchoff.github.io/pages/OrthoRoute.md

 ![Orthoroute architecture](/images/ConnM/OrthorouteArch.png)

-The OrthoRoute plugin communicates with KiCad via the IPC API over a Unix socket.
+The OrthoRoute plugin communicates with KiCad via the IPC API over a unixey socket.
 This API is basically a bunch of C++ classes that gives me access to board data – nets, pads, copper pour geometry, airwires, and everything else.
 This allows me to build a second model of a PCB inside a Python script and model it however I want.

 ### Development of the Manhattan Routing Engine